-Situated on the Eastern coast of Lantau Island, there’s plenty of beaches, hikes, cycling trails and seafood restaurants to explore in Mui Wo.
+Situated on the Eastern coast of Lantau Island, there are plenty of waterfall hikes, cycling trails and beachside restaurants to explore in Mui Wo.

 Read more: Your Neighbourhood Guide to Sai Kung

-After home-cooked Mediterranean-style food with a sweeping view of Silvermine Bay beach?
-Look no further than China Beach Club!
-Perfect for after a day on the sand – or as a lunchtime respite for some shade – this friendly spot offers up big portions of hearty food and gets bonus points from us for being pet friendly!
+For home-cooked Mediterranean-style food with a sweeping view of Silvermine Bay beach, look no further than China Beach Club.
+Perfect for after a day on the sand, this friendly spot offers up big portions of hearty food and gets bonus points from us for being pet-friendly!

 Enjoy sea views and casual Italian dining at The Kitchen.
-If you’re in need of a filling meal and glass of wine, The Kitchen serves up meals at affordable prices, with homemade pasta ($88-$148), pizza ($98-$188) and bread baked fresh on the premises.
+If you’re in need of a filling plate and glass of wine, The Kitchen serves up meals at affordable prices, with homemade pasta (starting from $88), pizza (starting from $98) and bread baked fresh on the premises.